 | 2007 |

-UNC-46 (LAMP5 ortholog in C. elegans) is a sorting factor that localizes the vesicular GABA transporter (UNC-47/VGAT) to synaptic vesicles; in unc-46 mutants, the transporter is diffusely spread along the axon rather than concentrated at synaptic vesicles, reducing miniature current frequency without affecting amplitude.
-The transporter recruits UNC-46 to synaptic vesicle precursors in the cell body, and UNC-46 sorts the transporter both at the cell body and during endocytosis at the synapse. |
+UNC-46 (LAMP5 ortholog in C. elegans) is a sorting factor required for localizing the vesicular GABA transporter (VGAT/UNC-47) to synaptic vesicles.
+In unc-46 mutants, the transporter is diffusely spread along the axon rather than concentrated at synaptic vesicles, severely reducing miniature current frequency without affecting amplitude.
+The vesicular GABA transporter recruits UNC-46 to synaptic vesicle precursors in the cell body, and UNC-46 in turn sorts the transporter at the cell body and during endocytosis at the synapse. |

 Nature neuroscience |